Australia's Great Barrier Reef suffers worst ever coral bleaching

 - It could take up to 15 years for the coral to regrow

-(CNN)Coral across Australia's Great Barrier Reef has suffered its most devastating die-off on record, a new report says
+(CNN)Coral across Australia's Great Barrier Reef has suffered its most devastating die-off on record, a new report says.

 In just nine months, bleaching caused by warmer water has killed around 67% of the coral in a previously pristine part of the reef, one of the natural wonders of the world.